-This SOP has not identified specific precautions in regard to its procedure beyond those found in a typical office environment.
+There are no safety hazards related to the SOP beyond those found in a typical office environment.

 4.0 Definitions

 Data Quality Assessment - A statistical and scientific evaluation of the data set to determine the validity and performance of the data collection design and statistical test, and to determine the adequacy of the data set for its intended use.